philou/philou.github.com/_posts/2018-11-21-how-to-squash-big-design-up-front-in-a-few-days-with-event-storming.markdown

 I first heard about it through the internet.
 The first time I had the chance to practice it was when a team at work asked for help to organize one.
 They wanted to on-board newcomers.
 I then went through a few practice sessions.
 Finally, I had the chance to attend a workshop with [Alberto Brandolini](https://twitter.com/ziobrando?lang=en) at a conference.
 That's when I'd finish my rookie training at Event Storming.
 The main feedback I got through all these sessions was "Massive knowledge sharing".

-During his workshop, Alberto also said we could use it to identify the functional areas of the domain.
+During his workshop, Alberto also said we could use it to identify the bounded contexts of the domain.
 This statement sparkled my interest.
 Could this provide the collaborative architecture vision that incremental design lacks?

 [![Cover of Alberto Brandolini's Introduction Event Storming book preview.]({{site.url}}/imgs/2018-11-21-how-to-squash-big-design-up-front-in-a-few-days-with-event-storming/event-storming-cover.jpeg)](https://leanpub.com/introducing_eventstorming)